 Hyatt brands have a particularly strong footprint across the US.
 In particular, look for hotels in popular small-town vacation destinations.

 I’ve got my eye on Hyatt for my next trip to the American Southwest.
 Accommodation is scarce in southern Utah, often not enough to meet demand during tourist season.

-As a result, cash prices can be upwards of US$300–400 per night, which in my opinion is remarkably steep when all you need is a simple place to rest after a long day of adventures.
+As a result, cash prices can be upwards of $600 (USD) per night, which in my opinion is remarkably steep when all you need is a simple place to rest after a long day of adventures.

 In this case, it would absolutely make sense to buy Hyatt points.
-With the current 30% bonus, at a rate of 1.85 cents per point, it would effectively cost US$168 per night for this booking – less than half of the price of paying cash directly.
+With the current 25% bonus, at a rate of 1.92 US cents per point, it would cost about $230 (USD) for an off-peak night or $288 (USD) for a standard night, which is much less than the price of paying cash directly.

 For an option a bit closer to home and with more on-property amenities, consider Spirit Ridge Resort Osoyoos for an Okanagan winery getaway.
-As a Category 3 property, it’ll cost up to 15,000 points per night on peak dates, compared to cash prices exceeding $400 (CAD) in the summer.
+Also a Category 4 property, it’ll cost up to 18,000 points per night on peak dates, compared to cash prices exceeding $500 (CAD) in the summer.

 The only reason I wouldn’t do this is if I were saving my World of Hyatt points for an even more valuable redemption.
 There aren’t many ways to earn Hyatt points, so you might want to keep them for exclusive opportunities and pay cash elsewhere.

 Other Ways to Earn World of Hyatt Points